crytic/building-secure-contracts/program-analysis/echidna/end-to-end-testing.md

 $ truffle test test/simplestorage.js --network develop.
 ```

-After etheno finishes, kill it using ctrl+c (twice).
+After Etheno finishes, kill it using ctrl+c (twice).
 It will save the `init.json` file.

 ## Writing and running a property:

-Once we have a json file with saved transactions, we can verify that the `SimpleStorage` contract is deployed in `0x871DD7C2B4b25E1Aa18728e9D5f2Af4C4e431f5c`, so we can easily write a contract (`./contracts/crytic/E2E.sol`) with a simple a property to test it:
+Once we have a json file with saved transactions, we can verify that the `SimpleStorage` contract is deployed at `0x871DD7C2B4b25E1Aa18728e9D5f2Af4C4e431f5c`, so we can easily write a contract (`./contracts/crytic/E2E.sol`) with a simple a property to test it:

 ```solidity
 import "../SimpleStorage.sol";